 Parent(s) are their child's advocate and are therefore expected to support and pursue their child's best interest at home and at school.
-At times this can be difficult since some lessons are hard to learn.
-The collaborative end, united voice of home and school can do much to support healthy maturation.
+At times this can be difficult since some lessons are hard to

 Parent(s) are requested to keep the school staff apprised of changes in the home situation that may affect a student's conduct or performance.